Projects in Europe

 OpenU (Online Pedagogical Resources for European Universities)

-The OpenU (Online Pedagogical resources for European Universities) project is coordinated by Paris 1 Panthéon-Sorbonne, in partnership with close to 20 institutions spread across more than 10 European countries.
-Project members include higher education and research establishments, ministries and government agencies from across Europe, as well as networks and associations.
+The OpenU (Online Pedagogical resources for European Universities) project was coordinated by Paris 1 Panthéon-Sorbonne, in partnership with close to 20 institutions spread across more than 10 European countries.
+Project members included higher education and research establishments, ministries and government agencies from across Europe, as well as networks and associations.

-The OpenU project has been selected as a result of a call from the European Commission to create a platform for blended and online learning, academic cooperation and virtual/blended mobility.
-It will support mobility between universities, promote online cooperation between academic stakeholders across countries and institutions by providing expertise and peer-to-peer learning.
-BLOOM, the European hub for blended and online learning, networking and mobility in higher education, is the main result of the OpenU project, which builds on the strengths of existing solutions.
+The OpenU project was selected as a result of a call from the European Commission to create a platform for blended and online learning, academic cooperation and virtual/blended mobility.
+It aimed to support mobility between universities, promote online cooperation between academic stakeholders across countries and institutions by providing expertise and peer-to-peer learning.
+BLOOM, the European hub for blended and online learning, networking and mobility in higher education, is the main result of the OpenU project.

 Project dates: February 2019 - January 2023